ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 Role Variables - openshift-install
 -------------------------------------------------------------------------------
-These variables are required for any provider that utilizes `openshift-install` under the covers
+These variables are required for any provider that utilizes `openshift-install` under the covers, currently this is only the `aws-ipi` provider.

 ### ocp_install_base_domain
 Specify the base domain of the cluster when using `openshift-install` based provisioning.